BrainhackMTL/psy6983_2021/content/en/modules/HPC/3-gnu-parallel.md

   * Request 2 cores with the --cpus-per-task option in the job submission script header
-  * Use the parallel command and the list of files in "../photos"
+  * Use the parallel command on filterImage.exe to run it on the list of files in "../photos" (you can mimic the example line above, replacing `echo` by the adequate command).
   * Submit the job with the command
 ```
    sbatch submit.sh